 The 12 Steps guide members through a process of self-examination, admitting powerlessness over alcohol, seeking help from a higher power, making amends for past wrongs, and developing a relationship with their spirituality.
 The Steps also emphasize the importance of helping others, which reinforces AA’s community and lets members find purpose in supporting peers on their recovery journeys.

 SMART Recovery and AA differ in approach, but they share the goal of empowering people to achieve and maintain sobriety.
-Recovery is a personal journey, and the most effective program is the one that resonates most with your personal needs and beliefs.
+Recovery is a personal journey, and the most effective program is the one that best supports your mental health.

 Considering factors like your preferred meeting format, the importance of spirituality in your recovery, and your comfort level with labels can help you decide which program might be a better fit.

-If you’re unsure where to start, many rehab centers offer peer support groups for addiction that incorporate elements from both AA and SMART Recovery.
+If you’re unsure where to start, most inpatient and outpatient rehab centers offer peer support groups for addiction that incorporate elements from both AA and SMART Recovery programs.
 These programs can provide a safe, supportive environment to explore different recovery options and connect with others on a similar journey.

 Ready to take a step toward changing your life?
-Search for an addiction treatment center that offers support groups and a variety of treatment options tailored to your specific needs.
+Search for an addiction treatment program that offers support groups and a variety of treatment options tailored to your specific needs.

 Learn About SMART Recovery - SMART Recovery. https://smartrecovery.org/what-is-smart-recovery.
 Accessed 19 July 2024.